Alone Against the Wendigo: Publication history

 Chaosium originally published the horror role-playing game Call of Cthulhu in 1981.
-Alone Against the Wendigo, published in 1985, was the game's first solo adventure, a 68-page softcover book with a removable cardstock insert designed by Glenn Rahman, with contributions by Jeff Okamoto, and artwork by Dan Day, David Day, and Tom Sullivan.
+Alone Against the Wendigo, published in 1985, was the game's first solo adventure, a 68-page softcover book with a removable cardstock insert designed by Glenn Rahman, with contributions by Jeff Okamoto, cover art by Dan Day and David Day, and interior art by the Days and Tom Sullivan.
+A numbering error was detected in the book after it was printed, and all references to entry 324 had to be manually crossed out and replaced by a rubber-stamped "364".

-Alone Against the Wendigo was quickly followed by a second solo adventure, Alone Against the Dark (1985).
+Chaosium quickly published a second solo adventure, Alone Against the Dark in 1985.

+Descartes Editeurs published Seul Face au Wendigo, a slightly expanded French translation in 1985 that had 660 paragraphs (versus 654 in the original English edition).

-Twenty years after its initial publication, Alone Against the Wendigo was rewritten and updated to 7th-edition Call of Cthulhu rules by Gavin Inglis, with interior artwork by Albert Bierstadt, Quinn Dombrowski, Gnangarra, Gavin Inglis, Caleb Kimbrough, Alfred Pearson, and William Warby, and cover art by Petr Štovik.
-It was retitled Alone Against the Frost to avoid the cultural appropriation of "Wendigo", a significant term in some First Nations cultures.
+Twenty years after its initial publication, Alone Against the Wendigo was rewritten and updated to 7th-edition Call of Cthulhu rules by Glenn Rahman with contributions by Gavin Inglis.
+This edition featured cover art by Veronica Anrathi, and interior art by Anrathi, Kristina Carroll and Lee Simpson.
+To avoid the cultural appropriation of "Wendigo", a significant term in some Canadian First Nations cultures, the new edition was retitled Alone Against the Frost.

 Reception

 In the April 1986 edition of White Dwarf (Issue #76), Phil Frances noted that "Wendigo is [...] written in a style likely to enhance enjoyment."
 But he cautioned that "The adventure is very tough, and one game can be totally different from the last (although there are certain constant elements), so this is one solo that can be played over and over again.
 The possibilities are not easily exhausted, and it is a real challenge trying to succeed."
 Frances criticized the addition of Hanninah Mythos points, pointing out "the addition of Hanninah Mythos after each paragraph can break the action up, spoiling the atmosphere."
 He concluded by giving it an overall rating of 8 out of 10, saying, "The solo format works well for Call of Cthulhu, and I know that another such adventure is soon to be released.
 With a bit of luck, it won't be the last."

 In the April 1986 edition of Adventurer (Issue 1), the reviewer found the adventure very challenging, noting, "Beset with mishap, misfortune or disaster from the start, you will need skill and luck to survive this adventure.
 Two failed skill rolls could result in the death of the whole party by the 4th paragraph, whilst a few more failed rolls could end up with the loss of the party, and with Dr. Nadelmann discredited, imprisoned and hated.
 All this without so much as an encounter with a wild animal!!"
 The reviewer concluded with a recommendation, saying, "It can be used over again and then possibly modified to be run as a group adventure, making it worth adding to your collection of Cthulhu regalia."